Biscuits help resolve climate change controversy

 Around 56 million years ago a large amount of carbon dioxide was added, by natural means, to the atmosphere.
 This resulted in major climatic disruption, together with changes in ocean chemistry and marine biology.
 For years scientists have questioned whether the CO2 emission occurred over a few years (faster than we are releasing CO2 now), or over millennia (slower than today's emission rates).

 This controversy, important for projecting the scale of consequences of human-driven CO2 emissions, has now been resolved.
-A detailed study of what are known as 'biscuits' in samples from marine mud and clay deposited on the sea floor has been carried out by Professor Paul Pearson from the School of Earth and Ocean Sciences.
+A detailed study of what are known as 'biscuits' in samples from marine mud and clay deposited on the sea floor has been carried out by Professor Paul Pearson from the School of Earth and Environmental Sciences.

 Historic studies of layering in sediment cores, have led to controversy over the rate at which climatic disruption has occurred.
 Earlier research suggested that the layering observed in some sediment cores from New Jersey might record annual changes, which in turn would imply a near-instantaneous release to the atmosphere of thousands of billions of tonnes of carbon, as either CO2 or methane.
 Such an interpretation would have major implications for our understanding of climate processes and their effects, including the tolerance of marine organisms to very rapid ocean acidification.
 Other scientists disagreed about the time-scale of the carbon release, but conclusive evidence one way or another has, until now, been lacking.
 The authors made their cores available for re-examination.

 Professor Pearson suspected that the layering was an artefact of the sampling process.
 Sediment cores are extracted by cylindrical drills, and a combination of spinning and slippage can result in 'biscuiting' or 'discing', shown by internal cracks or breaks in the core samples.